jenkins-x/jx/README.md

 ## Viewing Apps and Environments

-To view environments for a team
+To view environments for a team:

     jx get env

-To view the application versions across environments
+To view the application versions across environments:

     jx get version